brookisme/gitnb/README.md

 gitnb: add (widget/I have spaces in my name.ipynb | nbpy/I have spaces in my name.nbpy.py)
 gitnb: add (widget/Notebook1.ipynb | nbpy/Notebook1.nbpy.py)

-# you can see we now have python versions of these notebooks
+# the default directory for the python versions of the notebooks is nbpy/
 test|master $ tree
 .
 ├── A-Notebook.ipynb